feedhenry-staff/fh-rest-sync-proxy/README.md

   logLevel: 'error'
 };

-// Intialise a tickets dataset.
-Any sync calls for "tickets" will be
+// Intialise an orders dataset.
+Any sync calls for "orders" will be
 // routed to the MBaaS Service with guid "jsgduuQ50ZtF6iR3xuaacGvn" serviceSync.initDataset('orders', syncOpts, function (err) {
   if (err) throw err; // Throw error, or retry init of sync